LumineerLabs/circum/README.md

 ## Endpoints

+Endpoints perform detection and classification and transmit information about the detected objects to the core service.
+At the very least, the endpoint must transmit a centroid of a detected person.
+The core service operates on this.
+Any additional information is added into the fused track for clients to consume.
 Each endpoint is exposed as a discoverable zeroconf service.
 A given tracker service is configured with a unique name and field of view information.

 Supported trackers include: